reactGo/reactGo/README.md

 ## Todo:

-1. Include an easy set up for database (postgresql).
+1. Include an easy set up for database (postgresql) [ In Progress ].
 2. react-hot-loader
-3. Figure out the best way to serve css (inline, radium, webpack or global main.css as is)
-4. Use of PureRenderComponent mixin for performance
+3. Use of PureRenderComponent mixin for performance
-5. Let me know!
+4. Let me know!

 ## How to Contribute: